Chinese Numbers 1-1000 and Beyond: Your Guide to Counting in Chinese

 Leaving out measure words is one of the few errors in Chinese that many native speakers won’t be able to look past using context alone.

-Although you might think leaving out a measure word isn’t a big deal, it could well mean that native speakers simply won’t understand what you’re trying to say.
+Although you might think leaving out a measure word isn’t a big deal, it could mean that native speakers simply won’t understand what you’re trying to say.

 Let’s dive into the first 10 measure words you should learn.